Prelude to the Second Battle of Rappahannock Station

 November 7, 1863 — Clash at Rappahannock Station

 Meanwhile, Meade, who was under intense pressure from Washington to continue to pursue Lee’s retreating army, did not attack.
 On November 7, Meade ordered Major General William H. French’s 3rd Corps to force its way across the Rappahannock River at Kelly’s Ford, five miles downstream from Rappahannock Station.
-Concurrent with French’s assault, Major General John Sedgwick’s 6th Corps advanced against the Rebel defenders at the bridgehead.
+Concurrent with French’s assault, Major General John Sedgwick’s 6th Corps advanced against the Confederate defenders at the bridgehead.

 Upon learning of the two-pronged attack, Lee mistakenly presumed that Sedgwick’s movement toward the pontoon bridge was a feint to support French’s attempt to cross the river at Kelly’s Ford.
 Thus, he sent only one brigade to Rappahannock Station in response to Early’s request for reinforcements.